r0back55/r0back55/README.md

 My name is Robert, I'm 37 years old and I live in Poland.

-I am a self-taught Data Analyst, with passion to data visualisation.
+I am a self-taught Data Analyst, with passion to charts, tables, KPIs...
 I do enjoy QlikView and Qlik Sense for data analyzis and visualisation.
 I don't like doing the same things over and over again so you can find my hiding in a corner trying to automate whatever I can to earn time for doing things I like the most.

 - :snake:	Currently on my Pythonist journey.
 Wish me luck!